 In the United States, the British government directed Khan to Washington D.C. on the question of the Immigration Act of 1924.
 Where Nevile Butler from the Foreign and Commonwealth Office accompanied him in 1941 to discuss the question of American exploration in Baluchistan and the position of the MFN between the United States and the United Kingdom in the light of the Anglo-American trade agreement concluded in 1938.

-Khan showed great reluctance to allow American petroleum companies access to Baluchistan because of the difficulties of the Indian government in retaining control over remote areas adjacent to Iran and Afghanistan, especially when Indians were barred from entering the United States.
+Khan showed great reluctance to allow American petroleum companies access to Baluchistan.
+Because of the difficulties of the Indian government in retaining control over remote areas adjacent to Iran and Afghanistan.
+When Indians were barred from entering the United States.

 Churchill assigned Khan to the Department of War in 1944–45, leading his own section alongside A. R. Mudaliar who gave British India membership in the Pacific War Council.
 He was appointed to the United Nations as Permanent Representative of India in 1945, attending the First Session in San Francisco, California.